linkonoid/golcl/README.md

 # golcl
 New crossplatform GUI for Golang.
 Adaptation VCL github.com/ying32/govcl for crossplatform Freepascal LCL.
 Work with like Delphi/Lazarus visual components, methods and events on Go in Delphi style.
 The first adaptation of govcl (github.com/ying32/govcl) to Lazarus LCL.

-I modify/adaptation Delphi10-like code for Lazarus/Freepascal and compile DLL library for the Win64 system in 64Bit Lazarus.
+I modify/adaptation Delphi-like code from govcl project for Lazarus/Freepascal and compile DLL library for the Win64 system in 64Bit Lazarus.
+In Lazarus not presents all methods, visual components and more more from Delphi.. but everything works ... and even more: new components will gradually be added, for example, a Stringgrid has already been added to work with tabular data (in the testing phase, just lack of free time).

 Demonstration:
 - Screenshot